 This perennial invasive and exotic legume, also known as Chinese lespedeza, is a threat to native plants in rangeland, pastures, fields, parks, forests and meadows.

 The plant was originally introduced from Japan and planted for soil improvements, wildlife forage and cover.
 Once established sericea lespedeza crowds out forage grasses and other native plants and develops extensive seed banks in the soil.
 Studies have shown the seeds may remain viable for 20 years or more.
 Left unchecked, small patches of sericea lespedeza quickly spread into larger, more difficult and expensive-to-manage infestations.
 Cultural practices, such as grazing and burning, do not adequately control sericea lespedeza.
 In fact, burning can enhance establishment by removing competition and scarifying the seeds to aid germination of new plants.
 Cattle will graze the plant early in the season.
 However, it quickly develops a woody stem, and its high tannin content makes it unpalatable.
 Because it is so aggressive, sericea lespedeza often crowds out plants, reducing biodiversity, resulting in monocultures ill-suited for providing adequate food and cover for birds and other wildlife.
-Sericea lespedeza has aggressively spread throughout Missouri, Oklahoma, eastern Kansas and southeastern Nebraska.
+Sericea lespedeza has aggressively spread throughout Missouri, Oklahoma, eastern Kansas and southeastern Nebraska (Figure 1).

 Sericea lespedeza is an erect, semi-woody plant ranging from 3 to 5 feet tall.
 The leaves are alternate along the stems and each leaf is divided into three smaller leaflets, about 1⁄2 to 1 inch long.
 Leaflets are covered with densely flattened hairs, producing a grayish-green or silver appearance.
 Near the axils of upper and median leaves, violet to purple flowers emerge in late summer singly or in clusters of two to four.
 Sericea spreads from root crowns and seeds.
 Seed dispersal is primarily by birds and animals and by haying infested fields.

 Successful management of sericea lespedeza requires a long-term commitment because of the tenacious nature of the plant and high longevity of seed viability in the soil seed bank.
-The management goal should be to control the plants and prevent seed production until the seed in the soil are no longer viable.
+The management goal should be to control established plants and prevent seed production until the seed in the soil are no longer viable.
 Infested areas should be monitored each year and new plants controlled.
 Establishing and maintaining a thick cover of desirable grasses through proper grazing management helps discourage new plant establishment and site invasion.

 HERBICIDE APPLICATION TIMING